towry-archived/snakego/README.md

 Press <kbd>Space</kbd> to stop, press <kbd>Space</kbd> again to resume.

-Use arrow key to control the direction of snake or accelerate speek.
+Use arrow key to control the direction of snake or accelerate speed.

 ### TODO